European leaders and Obama to discuss Russia sanctions in Berlin: sources

 Syrian opposition leaders are due to meet with EU leaders, including EU foreign policy chief Federica Mogherini, in Brussels on Friday.

-The second source said European leaders were keen to send a signal to Trump, making it more difficult for him to reverse U.S. policy and cozy up to Russia.
+Another source said European leaders were keen to send a signal to Trump, making it more difficult for him to reverse U.S. policy and cosy up to Russia.

-(Reporting by Andrea Shalal, Noah Barkin, Andreas Rinke in Berlin and Arshad Mohammed in Washington)
+Reporting by Andrea Shalal, Noah Barkin and Andreas Rinke in Berlin and Arshad Mohammed in Washington; editing by Andrew Roche